Crowd Density Safety Calculator

 Understanding the Results

 As a general rule, densities below one person per square meter feel roomy and allow for easy movement.
 Densities between one and two are common at busy events but still allow attendees to shift positions or exit without difficulty.
-When you exceed three people per square meter, the space begins to feel packed, and movement becomes difficult.
-At five or more people per square meter, personal space disappears, and small disruptions can lead to waves of pushing.
-High densities require careful management, clear communication, and unobstructed exits to prevent injuries.
+When you exceed three people per square meter, the space begins to feel packed, and small disruptions can lead to waves of pushing.
+At five or more people per square meter, personal space disappears and crowd managers must intervene rapidly.
+The calculator flags these thresholds so you can adapt layouts before the doors open.

 Planning for Safety